-You are building credit history regardless of whether or not you carry a balance on your card.
+You are building credit history regardless of whether or not you carry a balance on your card, because the account is open and contributing to your number of active accounts.
 Carrying a balance will only leave you with tons of late fees and interest charges.

 Credit Myth #6: Paying all of your debts will instantly fix your credit score.